Lydia Gross’s forgotten marriage

 The English name Howlett was uncommon in Pennsylvania.
 Using Ancestry.com, it is possible to tie together the record of Henry Howlett in Doylestown, PA, with other records based on his age (born about 1865) and parents’ names as given in his marriage record.

-His tattoos are detailed in his prison record from Eastern State Penitentiary: “Minnie Green; Harriet Martin; English coat of arms; anchor on left forearm; two English flags; sailor on right forearm; ring on little finger of right hand; anchor on left hand at base of thumb.”
+His tattoos are detailed in his prison record from Eastern State Penitentiary: “Minnie Green; Harriet Martin; English coat of arms; anchor on left forearm; ship, two English flags, sailor on right forearm; ring on little finger of right hand; anchor on left hand at base of thumb.”

 Henry may have begun his working life as a sailor.
 An 1871 census record from London, England, lists him as the son of Henry Howlett, joiner, and Louisa, who had several boarders in their home, including a master sailor.
 Henry’s prison record states he left home at age 12; perhaps he was hired to a ship as cabin boy.

-After failing to escape, he was sent to Eastern State Penitentiary in Philadelphia.
-His interesting prison record is below.
+For this he was sent to Eastern State Penitentiary in Philadelphia and served an additional year.
+His interesting prison record from Eastern State is below.
 Click the photo to enlarge.
 It’s also interesting to read about other prisoners, including “Chief American Horse,” a showman from Indian Territory.
-The record shows that Henry Howlett was to be released on August 23, 1898.

 I don’t know what ultimately happened to Henry, but it appears he worked as a hired man on farms in New Jersey (per 1900 and 1905 U.S. Census).
 He may have later returned to England or moved to Canada.